projectcontour/contour/site/_resources/upgrading.md

 # Upgrading Contour 0.15.3 to 1.0.0

-## Recommended Envoy version
+## Required Envoy version

-The recommended version of Envoy remains unchanged.
+The required version of Envoy remains unchanged.
 Ensure the Envoy image version is `docker.io/envoyproxy/envoy:v1.11.2`.

 ## The easy way to upgrade